rghosh8/capstone-1/README.md

 ## Introduction

-Service disruptions, especially site loading delays, 404 erros and others, are a major issue for consumes and enterprises, alike.
+Internet service disruptions, especially site loading delays, 404 erros and others, are a major issue for consumes and enterprises, alike.
 Together they lead to $100B annual loss, on avaerage, from lost revenue, traffic attrition, and lost productiviity.
-There are some wesbites like
-[downdetector.com](https://downdetector.com/) which document major incidents every day.
-A large number of incidents necessiates the need for using data analysis for extracting actionable insight about the distribution of the incidents across the enterprises and duration.
+With increased footprint of online workplace following Covid, service disruptions have become more frequent and longer.
+It seems the service monitoring companies like [Datadog](https://datadoghq.com), [New Relic](https://newrelic.com/), [Dynatrace](https://www.dynatrace.com/) are benefiting from this trend.
+This capstone pertains to relative stock performance of Big-3 monitoring companies and explore who is gaining most as we are adjusting to a new normal.

 ## Data

-I am intending to scrap internet.
-Two great sources of data are [downdetector.com](https://downdetector.com/) API and Google API.
+I am intending to scrap internet to find stock prices for monitoring solutions.
 I need to explore if Downdetector a bit to see if I can scarp data from them.
 I have scrap Google API before.

 * I will try figure out the feasibility of the data sources over the weekend.
 As a backup, I will have to have to use [Google Dataset](https://datasetsearch.research.google.com/).